ShamailAbbas/mirocservices-masterclass/order-management/README.md

 This Docker image provides a Spring Boot application for managing user orders in an e-commerce platform.
 It allows adding products to a cart, calculating cart totals, and processing purchases.

-## Version 2.0.0 Update

-In version 2.0.0, the Order Management Microservice is updated to include MongoDB integration, which relies on environment variables to configure the MongoDB connection and other application settings.

 ```
 docker run --network my-network \
   -e PRODUCT_INVENTORY_API_HOST=http://product-inventory \